MahanVeisi8/From-Chaos-to-Clarity-Denoising-Images-with-UNet-and-GANs/README.md

 ### **2. PatchGAN**

-The **PatchGAN** discriminator introduces a **Generative Adversarial Network (GAN)** structure.
-It evaluates denoised outputs on a **patch level**, ensuring both global consistency and local accuracy.
+The **PatchGAN** framework combines the power of a generator (Attention U-Net) and a discriminator to refine the denoising process.
+The generator produces denoised outputs, while the discriminator evaluates their authenticity by focusing on both global structure and local detail.
+This dynamic adversarial training ensures that the denoised images are visually realistic and contextually accurate.

 #### **Generator**
-The generator directly reuses the **Attention U-Net**, leveraging its attention mechanisms for precise denoising.
+The **Attention U-Net**, discussed earlier, serves as the generator in this setup.
+Its attention mechanisms allow it to focus on noise-free regions of the input, ensuring high-quality reconstruction of the denoised output.

 #### **Discriminator**
-The discriminator evaluates the denoised image by dividing it into smaller patches and assigning a **real** or **fake** score to each patch.
+The discriminator, **PatchGANDiscriminator**, takes the denoised output from the generator and evaluates it against the ground truth (clean image).
+It does this by processing pairs of noisy-clean images or noisy-generated images and assessing their "realness" at a patch level.

 ```python
 class PatchGANDiscriminator(nn.Module):